triton-inference-server/stateful_backend/README.md

 * Only float (FP32) state tensors are supported
 * Model state reset tensor should be a boolean tensor
 * Only `oldest` sequence batching strategy is supported
+* **NOTE**: The backend cannot be loaded/unloaded repeatedly (e.g. Triton's explicit loading mode) since ORT doesn't allow destroying and then re-creating Ort::Env objects.
+This should be mitigated once Triton is updated so that model unloading doesn't trigger the backend unloading.
+Also, for the same reason, beware of using this backend along with any other ORT-based backend in the same Triton instance.
+May cause stability issues in ORT.